temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

   - explanation
 ---

+A Temporal Cloud Account Id is a unique customer identifier assigned by Temporal Technologies.
-A Temporal Cloud Account Id is a sequence of numbers and letters with at least five characters.
+The Id is a short string of numbers and letters, at least five characters long.
 Assigned by Temporal Technologies, it provides a unique customer identifier that persists through one's Temporal Cloud experience.

 To find an Account Id, login to Temporal Cloud.